TrustLevel/snet_hackathon/README.md

 Let me first explain the key components of our sultion and how they work together:

 1. Compontent: Sleep Quality Prediction Model
 - Uses a Bayesian network model (implemented with PyMC) to predict your sleep quality for the next night.
+  - The initiation of the model is based on research-based CPTs (Conditional Probability Table).
 - Takes user inputs (the model is structure to be able to add more paramters if we want)
   - Personal factors (age, gender, BMI)
   - Sleep-related factors (sleep duration, resting heart rate)